hikaruisasleep/rice/README.md

 ---

+not updated regularly
-not updated regularly, some stuff are tailor-made to my setup and my needs so don't ask me for help if something breaks on your system
+some things are tailor-made to my setup and my needs so don't ask me for help if something breaks on your system